- Tekken 1 (for tropes on Kazuya, Paul, Law, Nina, Yoshimitsu, Jack-5, Lee, Wang, Anna, Ganryu and Heihachi)

 - Deceptive Disciple: Although the killing wasn't planned from the beginning.
 Rather, once it became clear his master was going to be a barricade to his quest to martial perfection, down came the sentence of death, and said sentence's execution.

 - Even Kung Fu Arrogancy Has Standards: A subversion, whereas when Asuka accuses him for not treating her like a girl, Feng replies that if he didn't fight at full strength, that's disrespect.
 And when defeated by Wang in the latter's Story mode, he humbly accepts defeat.
+Come Tekken 7, whenever an opponent dares challenge him to a fight, he will gladly accept it.

 - Interestingly, in Tag 2, Feng Wei has a move where he does a series of kicks with his hands behind his back, and Wang also has a similar-looking move as well.